david-beauchesne/FoodWeb-MultiStressors/FoodWebs-MultipleStressors.md

 This is in part due to the breadth and interaction potential of environmental pressures operating on natural systems [@cote2016], compounding the pathways of effects through which natural systems can be impacted.
-Another aspect is the potential for non-additive affects, *i.e.* when the effect of multiple interacting drivers is greater (*i.e.* synergism) or lower (*i.e.* antagonism) than the sum of their individual parts, which have been found to be the norm rather than the exception in multiple drivers metaanalyses [*e.g.* @darling2008; @crain2008; @piggot2015; @jackson2016].
+Another factor is the potential for non-additive affects, when the effect of multiple interacting drivers is greater (*i.e.* synergism) or lower (*i.e.* antagonism) than the sum of their individual parts, which have been found to be the norm rather than the exception
+[*e.g.* @darling2008; @crain2008; @piggot2015; @jackson2016].

 Common drivers of environmental stress include climate change, resource